Reebok: Non-sport related endorsements

 New York rapper Jay-Z became the first non-athlete to get a signature shoe from Reebok.
 The "S. Carter Collection by Rbk" was launched on November 21, 2002, and the S. Carter sneaker became the fastest-selling shoe in the company's history.
 Later, Reebok also made a deal with another New York-based rapper 50 Cent to release a line of G-Unit sneakers, as well as St. Louis-based rapper Nelly and Israeli violinist Miri Ben-Ari have become spokespersons for the company.
 Reebok also signed actress Scarlett Johansson and introduced her own line of clothing and footwear called Scarlett Hearts, part of the Rbk Lifestyle Collection.
 The company also produces shoes for Emporio Armani under the label EA7.
 Other high-profile entertainment figures that have signed endorsement agreements with Reebok over the years include Ariana Grande, Gal Gadot, Gigi Hadid, Victoria Beckham, Cardi B, and Camille Kostek.

+In June 2023, Reebok announced a long-term partnership with Puerto Rican rapper Anuel AA, encompassing product collaborations and special projects.
+The partnership built on prior capsule collections the two had released together, including versions of the Classic Leather and Question Mid sneaker styles.

+In July 2025, Reebok named Argentine singer María Becerra as its brand ambassador in Argentina, as part of the global "Sport is Everything" campaign.

+In January 2026, Reebok announced a multi-year partnership with Colombian singer Karol G, naming her a global brand ambassador and the face of the brand's "Born Classic.
+Worn for Life." campaign, centered on the relaunch of the Reebok Classics line.
+A collaborative footwear and apparel collection co-designed by Karol G is expected in 2027.

+In February 2026, Reebok announced a group of European music ambassadors, including South London rapper K-Trap, German-Brazilian rapper Lucio101 from Berlin, Prince Waly from Montreuil, France, and Rondodasosa from Milan, as part of the brand's renewed focus on local cultural engagement across Europe.

+Notable collaborations

+Reebok has collaborated with a range of fashion houses, designers, artists, and brands throughout its history to reinterpret archival silhouettes and expand its cultural presence.